Rookout/docs/docs/rules-structure.md

 ---
-id: rules-scripting
+id: rules-structure
-title: Rules Structure
+title: Rule Structure
 ---

 Rules are “non-breaking breakpoints” that let the Rookout SDK deployed in your app know what data it needs to fetch, where to fetch it from, and what to do with it.